 - Go to System > Storage to get the options.

 - Scroll down until you see Save locations settings.

-- Here you can set default save locations for apps, documents, music, pictures and videos.
-All new files will be saved to choosen drives by type.
+- Here you can set the default save locations for apps, documents, music, pictures, and videos.
+All new files will be saved to chosen drives by type.